-Candidates are expected to hold (or about to obtain) a minimum second class (for MPhil study) and upper second class (for PhD study) honours degree (or equivalent) in biochemistry, cell biology, chemistry or a related subject.
-Candidates with experience in protein folding study or with an interest in protein folding and protein biotechnology are encouraged to apply.
+Candidates are expected to hold (or be about to obtain) a minimum upper second class honours degree (or equivalent) in a related area/subject.
+Candidates with previous laboratory experience, particularly in cell culture and molecular biology, are particularly encouraged to apply.

 For information on how to apply for this project, please visit the Faculty of Biology, Medicine and Health Doctoral Academy website (https://www.bmh.manchester.ac.uk/study/research/apply/).
 Informal enquiries may be made directly to the primary supervisor.